ths-rwth/carl/doc/markdown/users/polynomials.md

 - UnivariatePolynomial: Represents a polynomial in a single variable with either numeric or polynomial coefficients.

+We consider these types to be embedded in a hierarchy like this:

+- MultivariatePolynomial
+  - Term
+    - Monomial
+      - Variable
+    - Coefficient

-We will abbreviate these types as V, M, T, MP, UP.
+We will abbreviate these types as C, V, M, T, MP, UP.

 @subpage polynomials_operators